How much does therapy cost?

 What’s the first session like?

 For some, the thought of coming to therapy can be daunting and nerve racking.
 You will be welcomed with warmth, acceptance, and honesty.
-The relationship between client and therapist is central to the healing process and before beginning therapy it is important that you are comfortable talking with me, and that I am open and honest about how I believe I can work with you.
+The relationship between client and therapist is central to the healing process.
+Before beginning therapy it is important that you are comfortable talking with me.
+I will be open and honest about how I believe I can work with you.

 If for any reason I believe I am not able to work with you, I will discuss my understanding with you.